-The Latest: Arizona governor: Wildfire is top priority
+The Latest: Arizona Governor: Wildfire Is Top Priority

 Arizona Gov. Doug Ducey says the growing wildfire in northern Arizona near the site of a fire four years ago that killed 19 firefighters is the state's top priority.
-Ducey said in a statement Wednesday that his office is receiving constant updates from state fire officials.
+A helicopter drops water on a ridge line during a wildfire near Huer Huero Road in Santa Margarita, Calif., Tuesday, June 27, 2017.

 Add your comments below